Will taking a Wellness Day help?

 Who is eligible for taking Wellness Days?

-Undergraduate, Boston-based, non-CPS students registered for classes in the Fall term.
+Undergraduate, Boston-based, non-CPS students registered for classes in the Spring term.

 Are there any restrictions on taking Wellness Days?

 - Two excused absences are available to students during the Spring semester.